Disgraced German ex-president on trial on corruption charges

 Germans traditionally look to their president, a largely ceremonial office above politics, as a source of moral authority in society and a counterbalance to the government.

-After Wulff resigned, former East German anti-Communist dissident and rights activist Joachim Gauck was elected president.
+After he resigned, East German anti-Communist dissident and rights activist Joachim Gauck was elected president.

-Shortly after World War Two, Grand Admiral Karl Doenitz was the first German president put on trial - over his role in Hitler's Nazi regime.
-He was convicted at the 1945-46 Nuremberg military tribunals and spent 10 years in a West Berlin jail. ($1 = 0.7460 euros)
+Shortly after World War Two, Grand Admiral Karl Doenitz was the first German president put on trial.
+He was convicted at the 1945/46 Nuremberg military tribunals and spent 10 years in a West Berlin jail.